-This is not an easy target as the reasons for offending are very complex and cannot be addressed by justice agencies alone.
-Work is underway to try to turn this tide and provide effective rehabilitation to reduce the rate of reoffending in NSW.
+This is not an easy target as the reasons for offending are varied and complex and cannot be addressed by justice agencies alone.
+Work is underway to provide effective rehabilitation to reduce the rate of reoffending in NSW.
 This includes other agencies supporting people who have exited prison and vulnerable people in our community with their health, housing, family support, education, employment and other needs.

 What are we doing?

-The creation of the Department of Communities and Justice comes with a commitment to collaborate across the agency to ensure better outcomes in relation to reoffending behaviour in those released from prison.
+The Department of Communities and Justice is committed to collaborating across the agency to ensure better outcomes in relation to reoffending behaviour in those released from prison.

-We are now working on ways to ensure that prisons provide an environment that better supports and enables rehabilitation.
-We are investing in technology and increasing the reach of our programs with a focus on delivering programs and services to those offenders who will benefit most from them, to help them stop reoffending.
+We are working on ways to ensure that prisons provide an environment that better supports and enables rehabilitation.
+We are investing in technology and increasing the reach of our programs with a focus on delivering programs and services to those offenders who will benefit most from them.
 Just some of the initiatives underway include:

-Increasing program hours to the highest risk offenders to ensure that a greater proportion of these offenders receive the level of treatment or services that evidence suggests is needed to be effective.
+Increasing program hours for people at the highest risk of reoffending ensures that a greater proportion of this group receive the level of treatment or services that evidence suggests is needed to be effective.
 It is critical that higher risk offenders, including those serving shorter sentences, receive appropriate support to reintegrate into the community, as well as education, employment and program opportunities to give them the best chance to not reoffend.
 We will increase the average hours of treatment to at least 160 hours for 3000 higher risk offenders exiting prison each year.

 This initiative focuses on women who are parents, and people exiting prison who have a serious mental illness.
 We are working to address broader issues and strategies to help with the complex needs of people in these two groups.

-For people who have serious mental illness, this involves strong collaboration within the Department of Communities and Justice, and with the Justice Health and Forensic Mental Health Network and NSW Health more broadly, to ensure improved case management and care planning before release.
-It also means increased access to, and engagement with, mental health treatment and other supports in the community to improve outcomes.
+For people who have serious mental illness, strong collaboration within the Department of Communities and Justice, along with NSW Health including the Justice Health and Forensic Mental Health Network, delivers improved case management and care planning before release.
+It also means increased access to, and engagement with, mental health treatment and other supports in the community to improve outcomes after release.